arnodenhond/ImageShortcut/README.md

 *If I delete the shortcut, what happens to the local copy of the image?*

 > Unfortunately the launcher does not inform any app when shortcuts are deleted.
-Whenever the apps runs or the device starts, ImageShortcut checks which shortcuts have been removed and then removes the corresponding images.
+Whenever Image Shortcut runs or the device starts, it checks which shortcuts have been removed and deletes the corresponding images.

 *What does it cost?*